Demand and Welfare Analysis in Discrete Choice Models with Social Interactions: WELFARE ANALYSIS

 Note that if $\alpha_{1}=0$, then the first term is the usual consumer surplus capturing the effect of price reduction on consumer welfare; for a positive $\alpha_{1}$, the term $\frac{\alpha_{1}}{\beta_{1}}\left( \pi_{1}-\pi _{0}\right) $ yields the additional effect arising via the conforming channel.
 Also, if $\alpha_{1}=0$, then the second term, i.e. the welfare loss from not buying, is the largest (given $\alpha$): this corresponds to the case where all of $\alpha$ is due to the negative externality.

-The second term in (\ref{10}), which represents welfare change caused solely via spillover and no price change, is still expressed as an integral with respect to price.
+The second term in (\ref{10}), which represents welfare change caused solely via spillovers and no price change, is still expressed as an integral with respect to price.
 This is a consequence of the index structure which enables us to express this welfare loss in terms of foregone utility from an equivalent price change.
-To see this, recall eq. (\ref{g})